THE SAFE IN OUR WORLD CHARTER

 Part of our mission involves promoting forward-thinking game developers like Emily Mitchell, whose mental health-focused title Fractured Minds is meant to serve as a vehicle to get the message out about mental health issues and how they can be overcome.
 It is our hope that we can generate enough income via sales of Fractured Minds to employ a permanent, full-time team entirely focused on generating and maintaining momentum for the charity.

-More importantly, Safe in Our World is asking the industry to lead by example; to really embrace the subject of mental health in the workplace and commit resources toward training key staff members about mental health issues.
-We are also in the process of creating “Mental Health in the Video Game Workplace” guidelines that game companies can integrate into their daily operations, which will be completed in the coming months.
+More importantly, Safe In Our World is asking the industry to lead by example; to really embrace the subject of mental health in the workplace and commit resources toward training key staff members about mental health issues.
+In 2020, we launched Level Up, a campaign to encourage companies to commit to mental health support within the workplace.
+Our toolkit outlines guidelines that game companies can integrate into their daily operations.
 These guidelines will also prove invaluable for content creators and online communities.
-Not to be invoked lightly, the Safe in Our World brand should act as a statement of intent by those using it to commit considerable effort and resources toward promoting mental health awareness and outreach in their own organisations and communities, as well as the wider video game industry.
+Not to be invoked lightly, the Safe In Our World brand should act as a statement of intent by those using it to commit considerable effort and resources toward promoting mental health awareness and outreach in their own organisations and communities, as well as the wider video game industry.

 The game industry is nothing if not creative, and what better way to engender positive discussions about mental health than through competitions rooted in creativity?
 Game development, video content, creative writing, art, and more; all of these creative endeavors will see global competitions set up to stimulate audiences and bring to the world a greater understanding and awareness of mental health.